Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning

-The simulation of the decoy-state BB84 protocol includes four scenarios: normal QKD operation, Intercept-and-Resend attacks, Trojan-Horse attacks, and Photon-Number-Splitting (PNS) attacks.
-It collects various quantum metrics, including the Quantum Bit Error Rate (QBER), bit mismatch entropy, signal and decoy detection rates, and time-based statistics, discussed in table~\ref{tab:qkd_metrics}.
+The simulation of the decoy-state BB84 protocol includes eight scenarios: Normal, Intercept-and-Resend, PNS, Trojan-Horse, Wavelength-Dependent Trojan-Horse, RNG, Detector Blinding, and Combined attacks, consistent with the threat model in Section~\ref{sec:threat_model}.
+It collects various quantum metrics, including the Quantum Bit Error Rate (QBER), bit mismatch entropy, signal and decoy detection rates, and time-based statistics, as discussed in table~\ref{tab:qkd_metrics}.
 The simulation is carried out to generate approximately a 256-bit secret key while reflecting practical transmission conditions.
 To make the dataset more realistic, different noise sources are incorporated.
-In particular, quantum channel losses are introduced to simulate photon attenuation over the link, photon shot noise is added to reflect the inherent fluctuations in photon detection, and depolarizing noise is applied to represent random state decoherence that naturally occurs during transmission.
+In particular, quantum channel losses are introduced to simulate photon attenuation along the link, photon shot noise is added to reflect the inherent fluctuations in photon detection, and depolarizing noise is applied to model random state decoherence that naturally occurs during transmission.
 These noise sources vary randomly for each photon transmission, with their strength set to low, moderate, or high levels.
-While this does not capture every possible imperfection in a real system, it provides a closer approximation to realistic conditions compared to purely ideal simulations.
-Table~\ref{tab:qkd_dist} presents the distribution of attack scenarios in the dataset, which consists of 10,329 samples evenly spread across eight labels.
-In the following subsections, we describe each scenario and give details on how the effect of each condition was taken into account as we develop the dataset.
+Although this does not capture every possible imperfection in a real system, it provides a closer approximation to realistic conditions compared to purely ideal simulations.
+Table~\ref{tab:qkd_dist} summarizes the distribution of attack scenarios in the dataset, which contains 10,329 samples uniformly distributed on eight labels.
+The following subsections describe each scenario and explain how the impact of each condition was incorporated during dataset construction.
 Table \ref{tab:attack_conditions} summarizes the conditions we considered in each scenario.